theopn/leetcode/README.md

     4. Compare `currentDist` with `maxDist` and update `maxDist` accordingly
     5. Update `currMin` and `currMax` to the first and last element of the current array, if needed
     6. Return the final `maxDist`
+- ~~2914.
+Minimum Number of Changes to Make Binary String Beautiful~~ (Medium, 2024-11-05):
+    - Use Divide and Conquer approach; iterate through the string and consider two elements per iteration, if they do not match, one of them needs a change

 ## Dynamic Programming